The book Time Loops by Eric Wargo makes a careful argument for the reality of precognitive dreams.

 The reason the ancient Greeks didn’t develop calculus is because of tools.
 The ancient Greeks had rulers and compasses but not reliable clocks.
 They used the rulers and compasses to do geometry, and discovered many eternal truths about space and shape.

-Ten years ago, a coworker tried to teach me cribbage on my last day, but I was too drunk to follow.
-I walked several miles home and lost my phone in a movie theater.
+Ten years ago, a coworker tried to teach me cribbage on my last day at work, but I didn’t get it.

 The following year, I met my future wife, and she was a cribbage fan.
 She taught me, and I’ve loved the game ever since.